-California Catastrophic Injury Attorney
+California Catastrophic Injury Lawyers

 Even basic daily activities can prove difficult when you have sustained a catastrophic injury.
 Many victims of brain injuries and spinal cord injuries become overwhelmed with medical expenses and are unable to recover financially because their disability prevents them from working or earning a livelihood.

-What Makes an Injury Catastrophic?
+What Makes an Injury Catastrophic in California?

 Furthermore, catastrophic injuries often affect far more than the victim.
 They also have a significant impact on the victim's family members who must make sacrifices to ensure that their loved one receives adequate care and attention.
-This can cause financial and emotional burdens.
+This can cause financial and emotional burdens for all involved.

-Examples of Catastrophic Injuries
+6 Types of Catastrophic Injuries

 - Burn injuries: Severe burns can result in permanent disfigurement and nerve damage.
 Burns injuries are considered catastrophic when a significant portion of the body is permanent damaged.

 bone fractures in the same accident, he or she may experience long-term effects.
 Some victims of multiple bone fractures never regain their strength and mobility